adambarry/Configuring-SQL-Server-for-network-access/README.md

 You can now access the SQL Server-instance via SSMS via the "server name": `{hostname}\{instance name}`, e.g. `SQLHOST\SQLEXPRESS2019`.

+> Note that if connecting to the SQL Server-instance with a connection-string, you either need to specify the correct port, e.g. `1435`, or omit the port as specifying an incorrect value will connect you to the wrong SQL Server-instance.

 > You may need to restart the computer in order for the changes to take effect.